 - The sponsor fills out a form requesting affiliate status for the person, and gives the form to their Personnel/Human Resources (PHR) representative to process.

 - The affiliate must go to a web site to complete an identity proofing procedure, and then to activate the necessary services.

 - After the services are activated, the point of contact for the allocations to which the affiliate should have access (the point of contact will usually be the sponsor) should email email@example.com with the name of the allocation and the directory ID of the new affiliate.
 If this is for a new allocation approved by the AAC, the affiliate can send the email.
 Be sure to include the new directory ID and the name of the new allocation.

 Because affiliates are by definition not in our employment and student registration records, we cannot use that information to determine when the affiliate's account is no longer needed.
 So every affiliate has an expiration date of at most one year in the future.
 If an affiliate account is needed for more than one year, the sponsor can have the affiliate status renewed indefinitely, but we require that this be done at least once a year to avoid having large numbers of accounts that have not been used in years.

-The information on this page is provided as a courtesy to the UMD HPC community, but for more (and more definitive) information about affiliate the status and the process of becoming/sponsoring affiliates can be found on the the Office of Data Administration's affiliate site.
-If there are discrepencies in the information on the two pages, the Office of Data Administration's page is the one you should trust.
+The information on this page is provided as a courtesy to the UMD HPC community, but for more (and more definitive) information about affiliate the status and the process of becoming/sponsoring affiliates can be found in this knowledge-base article .
+If there are discrepencies in the information on the two pages, the knowledge-base article is the one you should trust.